ignithor/Assignment_Cogar_Group_C/docs/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - **Response time to human command**
   Measures the time between the moment the elder speaks a command and the robot responds (either by accepting, rejecting, or modifying the plan).
-A short response time is critical to ensure a natural and fluid human-robot interaction during the cooking task.
   Ideally, the response time should be under 2–3 seconds to maintain the user's trust and system usability.

 - **Conflict resolution accuracy**
   Evaluates how often the system correctly detects and handles conflicts between human commands and the ongoing task plan.
-  A high conflict resolution accuracy indicates that the robot can identify problematic commands without wrongly rejecting valid requests or accepting risky ones, thus preserving both safety and task coherence.
+  A high conflict resolution accuracy indicates that the robot can identify problematic commands without wrongly rejecting valid requests or accepting risky ones.

 - **Percentage of commands recognized and interpreted**
   Refers to the proportion of human commands that are successfully understood and mapped to a valid action or decision in the system.
-  This KPI measures both the quality of command interpretation and the system's flexibility.
   A high recognition rate (> 90%) is desired to ensure smooth collaboration between the elder and the robot.